 2. Instagram

-Instagram is a picture based social platform which still seems to have a great organic reach (unlike Facebook).
+Instagram is a picture-based social platform that still seems to have a great organic reach (unlike Facebook).

 There are a few great things about Instagram for artists:

-- You can use Hashtags to target people who are interested in your niche (for example, I would like to show my art to people who are interested in impressionist landscape paintings, so I could use the Hashtags #impressionist and #landscape).
+• You can use hashtags to target people who are interested in your niche (for example, I would like to show my art to people who are interested in impressionist landscape paintings, so I could use hashtags #impressionist and #landscape).

 3. Wetcanvas Forums